MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/always-on-extended-events.md

 ---
 title: "Configure extended events for availability groups"
-titleSuffx: SQL Server
 description: "SQL Server defines extended events that are specific to Always On availability groups.
-You can monitor these extended events in a session to help with root-cause diagnosis when you troubleshoot an availability group" ms.custom: "ag-guide, seodec2018" ms.date: "06/13/2017" ms.prod: sql ms.reviewer: ""
+You can monitor these extended events in a session to help with root-cause diagnosis when you troubleshoot an availability group." ms.custom: "ag-guide, seodec18" ms.date: "06/13/2017" ms.prod: sql ms.reviewer: ""